mkashirin/ideeals/README.md

 <h1 align="center">Scratches</h1>

 <p align="center">
-Scratches is a project that is inspired by the "Deep Learning from Scratch" book by Seth Weidman, which provides a comprehensive guide to creating deep learning models from scratch using Python and NumPy.
+Scratches is a project that is inspired by the «Deep Learning from Scratch» book by Seth Weidman, which provides a comprehensive guide to creating deep learning models from scratch using Python, NumPy and SciPy.
 The project aims to provide pure Python and NumPy implementations of classic machine learning algorithms such as k-nearest neighbors, linear and multiple regressions, and elementary and convolutional neural networks.